hongwilliam/Systems-Project-01/README.md

 	Tried figuring out how "cd" is handled by "chdir"

 ## Bugs:
-	Running two commands in one line is not working.
-Only the first command is run and then the program exits, ignoring the second command.
+	Running multiple commands separated by ; works, but the shell immediately exits at the end due to seg fault

 ## Files and Function Headers:
 ### shell_command.c